yaritaft/intive/README.md

 ![](https://github.com/yaritaft/intive/blob/master/images/coverage_report.PNG)

 ### Decisions

+- All the rents have in common that they have an amount of usage, a cost and the same formula to calculate the fee.
+That is why those three things are inherited from a super class Rent.

-As every rent is calculated in the same way* it was not necesary to redefine fee in subclasses.
+- As every rent is calculated in the same way* it is not necesary to redefine fee in subclasses.
 In the future a new kind of rent can be created with a different formula.
-In that case, a fee method must be defined in that subclass, otherwise It will be calculated as the current rents, by inheritance.

-*Multiplying cost by amount of usage. #TODO ADD THE CLASS VARIABLES EXPLANATION AND EXPLAN THAT AMOUNT OF USAGE DEPENDS ON THE SUBCLASS
+In that case, a fee method must be defined in that specific subclass.
+Otherwise It will be calculated as the current rents, by inheritance. (*Multiplying cost by amount of usage. #TODO ADD THE CLASS VARIABLES EXPLANATION AND EXPLAN THAT AMOUNT OF USAGE DEPENDS ON THE SUBCLASS)

+- The list of family rent is checked before creating it.

+- Family rent has three default class variables, a floor a top and a discount.
+If this values need to be changed, the user can modify class variables in run time.
+Also, it is possible to change those variables only for some specific objects if it is needed.

+- Cost is set a class variable for the same reason as above.
+That value can be redefined in run time without modiying the code itself.

 ### Technology